cancub/network-simulation/README.md

 --------------------------------------------------------------------------------
 CURRENT WORK:

+- switch ip and mac addresses from string to array of uint8_t

 - begin to build up network layer
 	- stations must obtain an IP
 	- set up basic ip frames such as bootp, icmp, arp